virgilvox/lumencanvas/DOCUMENTATION.md

     ```

 6.  **Add Properties to `PropertiesPanel.vue`:**
     If your new layer has custom properties, add controls for them in `src/components/PropertiesPanel.vue` using a `v-if` directive.
+Note that warping is now enabled by default for all new layers.

     ```vue
     <!-- src/components/PropertiesPanel.vue -->